Jon Courtenay Grimwood: Biography

-His first literary novel, The Last Banquet, as Jonathan Grimwood, was published in 2013 by Canongate Booksin the UK, Europa Editions in the US, and Éditions Terra Nova in France, among others.
+His first literary novel, The Last Banquet, as Jonathan Grimwood, was published in 2013 by Canongate Books in the UK, Europa Editions in the US, and Éditions Terra Nova in France, among others.
 Referencing Benjamin Franklin, Voltaire and the Marquis de Sade — and picaresque in the style of Candide — it tells the semi magic realist tale of an aristocrat prepared to eat anything, and covers the run up to the French Revolution from the early to late 18th century.
 The French France 5 critic Gérard Collard called Le Dernier Banquet "le livre de l’année" (the book of the year).
-It was an NPR Best Book of the Year for 2013 'Foodies and Francophiles alike will relish this debut novel about Jean-Marie d'Aumout, whom we first meet crunching beetles as a starving orphaned son of nobility in 1723...’
-In January 2015 it was shortlisted for Le Prix Montesquieu.
+It was an NPR Best Book of the Year for 2013 "Foodies and Francophiles alike will relish this debut novel about Jean-Marie d'Aumout, whom we first meet crunching beetles as a starving orphaned son of nobility in 1723...".
+In January 2015, it was shortlisted for Le Prix Montesquieu.
 The book was also nominated for the Bad Sex Awards for a scene involving Brie and breast milk.

-As Jack Grimwood, he is writing thrillers for Penguin Books.
+As Jack Grimwood, he writes thrillers for Penguin Books.
 The first, Moskva, Spring 2016, is set in 1980s Soviet Moscow.
-The second, Nightfall Berlin was published in May 2018.
+The second, Nightfall Berlin, was published in May 2018.

-2021’s Island Reich, the first stand-alone novel written as Jack Grimwood, mixes the story of the fictional safe cracker and conman Bill O’Hagan, with the Battle of France in June 1940, the German occupation of the Channel Islands, the Duke of Windsor’s exile in Portugal and Operation Willi, the supposed Nazi plot to kidnap the duke and return him to the British throne as a puppet monarch.
+2021's Island Reich, the first stand-alone novel written as Jack Grimwood, mixes the story of the fictional safe cracker and conman Bill O'Hagan, with the Battle of France in June 1940, the German occupation of the Channel Islands, the Duke of Windsor's exile in Portugal and Operation Willi, the supposed Nazi plot to kidnap the duke and return him to the British throne as a puppet monarch.

 Midnight Sun, the third Tom Fox novel, is due Summer 2023.

 Grimwood was guest of honour at Novacon in 2003, at Kontext (in Uppsala, Sweden) in 2008, at Eastercon LX (the 60th British National Science Fiction Convention) in 2009, and at Bristolcon in 2014.

 He was a judge for the 2010 Arthur C Clarke Award presented to China Miéville for The City & the City; and for the 2011 award presented to Lauren Beukes for Zoo City.
 He also judged The James White Award given at Eastercon 2012.